machi918/mediamonksTestMobile/README.md

 `photos & album` keys where used.
 Each one contains the corresponding values.

-If you want to delete the persistent data, you could """TODO""".
-The next time that you open the app, it will fetch the API again.
+If you want to delete the persistent data, you have to touch the "Media.Monks" logo at the top of the Home Page.
+The next time that you open the App, it will fetch the API again.

 ## Installation